 Larger orders may require an Environmental Impact Assessment to check that your site is not within one of these designated areas.
 This is a quick deskbased assessment that we can do using GIS Mapping and is done to ensure that the right trees are going in the right place

-Only land which is part of the NHS England estate qualifies for our main programme.
-There are other options if you wish to get free trees for non-NHS land or healthcare sites outside of England.
-We may be able to help you with these.
+Please put in an application.
+Although the majority of our trees are only eligible for land on the NHS England estate, there are other options if you wish to get free trees for non-NHS land or healthcare sites outside of England.

 We cannot support tree planting which is on land that will be developed.
 We also ask that if the land is leased there is at least 30 years left on the tenancy.
 This is to ensure the trees have adequate time to mature and create the canopy cover.